 Lows, mids, and highs

-The song Sour Candy by Melt lacked clarity when I listened to it from a OnePlus 7 Pro over AAC.
+The song Sour Candy by Melt lacks clarity.
 It opens with an electric keyboard rotating through the chords Fm-G-Bb, which sound okay during the intro.
 Once Veronica Stewart-Frommer begins singing, auditory masking becomes apparent.
-If you already have the OnePlus Buds, skip ahead to 1:32 on the track below.
-You should notice lost detail as she sings, “… but I guess you can’t control those damn cards we’re dealt!”
+If you already have the OnePlus Buds, skip ahead to 1:32; you should notice lost detail as she sings, “… but I guess you can’t control those damn cards we’re dealt!”
 This is especially apparent as the instrumental accompaniment ramps up during the last three words of the phrase.

 Due to a combined lack of clarity and extreme bass emphasis, instruments can be indistinguishable from one another in certain situations.
 This may be heard in Sour Candy once the bridge ramps up at 3:00.
 The kick drum makes it hard to hear the cymbal hits, and the primary electric guitar is very hard to hear anytime the horns come in.

-Can I use the OnePlus Buds for phone calls?
+Can you use the OnePlus Buds for phone calls?

 OnePlus Buds microphone demo: